Must-Have Website Design Basics

 D. Research User Behaviour

 You must note that the job doesn’t end once the website is live; it is just the beginning.
-Once the page starts bringing in traffic, monitoring the information, studying user feedback, and understanding what articles are doing well is vital.
+Once the page starts bringing in traffic, monitoring the information can spark ideas based on user feedback and understanding what articles are performing well.

 If a particular article fails to pique readers’ interest, it would be best to eliminate it.
-Instead, you can view similar websites to include valuable information consumers find helpful.
+Instead, you can view related articles on similar websites to include relevant information consumers find helpful.
 That said, be careful that you don’t plagiarise.

 E. Make it Easy to Scan